cfshi/coronavirus/proposal.md

 - social media:
 	*YouTube:  Canada, USA, Taiwan, Hong Kong and Singapore

-For contextual-discourse analysis, we will add sources (e.g., [Central China Normal Univeristy](http://news.ccnu.edu.cn/index.htm), []Wuhan University(https://www.whu.edu.cn/xxfy/) etc for our contextual analysis.
+We will add sources (e.g., [Central China Normal Univeristy](http://news.ccnu.edu.cn/index.htm), []Wuhan University(https://www.whu.edu.cn/xxfy/) etc for our contextual analysis.

 Main newspapers in China and their official health bureau websites are included for analysis but not social media.
 Social media such as twitter and Facebook are barred in China.
 Yet, there are information and coverage about the outbreak inside China in the media we analyze either from direct interview or re-twittes.